 The fact you have had to study law while you should have been recovering from the stress caused by the other side may not be stated, while the other side's insurance company's lawyers will be keen to show-up your weaknesses, and make you look like a mad nuisance chancer running up costs in order to ask for a settlement.
 The impact of employer's action on you seems to be subject to a fluid and obscure area of law.

-You can see the process in reverse in the Unison v Jervis case where the union's expensive barrester pretends she doesn't know why the case is so late and why there are so many papers that are more than three months old.
+You can see the process in reverse in the Unison v Jervis case where the union's expensive barrister pretends she doesn't know why the case is so late and why there are so many papers that are more than three months old.
 Any tribunal chair should know why.
 It is because the union failed to help their member and he had to teach himself law while stressed-out and centre-stage.
-But tribunal chairs are under pressure to deal with cases quickly and I think under political pressure not to embarass trades unions who fund the party that gives them their jobs.
-I got the same tribunal chair who's judgement was overturned in on appeal for Unison a few months earlier.
+But tribunal chairs are under pressure to deal with cases quickly and I think under political pressure not to embarrass trades unions who fund the party that gives them their jobs.
+I got the same tribunal chair who's judgment was overturned in on appeal for Unison a few months earlier.
 It was another case of a union doing so badly for a member that he should have told me what had gone-on in part of the pre-hearing review that the union lawyer has asked me not to attend.
-When I discovered that the whole case had been messed-up without any evidence being shown (the lawyer had refused to take any from me, or my disability discrimination questionnaire or grievance letter or to make-up a bundle, as well as being factually wrong about the law on time limits) I asked the chair to bear this in mind in his written judgement as
+When I discovered that the whole case had been messed-up without any evidence being shown (the lawyer had refused to take any from me, or my disability discrimination questionnaire or grievance letter or to make-up a bundle, as well as being factually wrong about the law on time limits) I asked the chair to bear this in mind in his written judgment as

 "...my case is not against the T&G".